DotNetFire/kendo.jssor/README.md

 **Jssor Image Slider for Kendo UI Framework**

 kendo.jssor is a custom Kendo widget to render slideshows / sliders /galleries or carousels with Jssor slider.
 The project was realized in Typescript, source code is included.
+In contrast to the static design of the Jssor slider kendo.jssor allows the dynamic binding of images and slider options.
+Please note that the Jssor slider does not provide any methods or mechanisms for dynamically adding slides or changing options.
+For this reason, the Jssor control is destroyed and rebuilt with every change.

 ## Demo
 [http://kendo.jssor.dotnetfire.net/](http://kendo.jssor.dotnetfire.net/)